 - Lightly grease baking sheets or line them with parchment paper.

-- Roll the dough (half at a time for easier handling) into a very thin rectangle on a well-floured counter.
+- Roll the dough (half at a time for easier handling) into a thin rectangle on a well-floured counter.
 They really need to be rolled thin so they bake crisp.
 Check frequently to make sure the dough isn’t sticking.
 If it is, gently scrape a spatula underneath to lift it, then flour the counter again.

 - Bake the crackers until crisp and bronzed, about 5 to 7 minutes, always keeping an eye on them as they are thin and can brown quickly.